rapid7/insightconnect-plugins/plugins/rapid7_insight_agent/help.md

 # Version History

+* 2.1.0 - Updated SDK to the latest version | New action added `Get All Agents by IP Address`
 * 2.0.1 - Update `Connection Test` to identify if `Region` is incorrect  | Update Plugin runtime to version 5
 * 2.0.0 - Update action `Quarantine Multiple` outputs to Completed and Failed, removed All Operations Successful, replaced output Agent IDs with Hostname
 * 1.2.0 - New action: `Quarantine Multiple`